microsoft/bedrock/gitops/azure-devops/README.md

 ### 2. Create Azure Pipeline Build YAML

 The Azure Pipeline Build YAML will build and deploy Docker images to Azure Container Registry (ACR).
-Below is a sample yaml file:
+Below is a sample YAML file:

 ```
 trigger: